-It is a recognized historical observation that over the years freedoms have been extended beyond the limitations of their original times.
-Freedom of the applies to news media that couldn’t even be dreamed of on Dec15, 1791, when The Bill was ratified.
-Who knows how many new American and imported churches are protected by the of ?
+It is a recognized historical observation that over the years constitutional freedoms have been extended beyond the limitations of their original times.
+Freedom of the press applies to news media that couldn’t even be dreamed of on December 15, 1791, when The Bill was ratified.
+Who knows how many new American and imported churches are protected by the freedom of religion?
 New groups organize and assemble to discuss and promote ideas even via the Internet.
-The now includes more than the right to carry the muskets and pirate-type pistols of the late eighteenth century.
+The right to bear arms now includes more than the right to carry the muskets and pirate-type pistols of the late eighteenth century.
 Thanks to these extended freedoms, ideas, facts, and opinions that were unknown to the founders are commonplace today, and the free and open marketplace of ideas is an ideal we still strive for.
-In his introduction to The Marketplace of Ideas, Menand succinctly presents this ideal and links it to democracy (2010, 13–14):
+In his introduction to The Marketplace of Ideas, Menand succinctly presents this ideal and links it to democracy (2010, pp. 13–14):

 As a society, Americans are committed to the principle that the production of knowledge should be uninhibited and access to it should be universal.
 This is the democratic ideal.
 We think that where knowledge is concerned, more is always better.
-We don’t believe that there are things that we would rather not know, or things that only some should know  just as we don’t believe that there are points of view that should not be expressed, or citizens who are too wrongheaded to vote.
+We don’t believe that there are things that we would rather not know, or things that only some should know  just as we don’t believe that there are points of view that should not be expressed, or citizens who are too wrongheaded to vote.

 This book documents psychedelics as a source of intellectual knowledge and cognitive processes.
-Of course, they also provide psychotherapeutically valuable practices (Grof 1975, 1980 Winkelman & Roberts 2007), but that is for other chapters.
+Of course, they also provide psychotherapeutically valuable practices (Grof, 1975, 1980; Winkelman & Roberts, 2007), but that is for other chapters.
 If we apply Menand’s standards, then current psychedelic drug policy is anti-American, anti-democratic, and anti-knowledge.
 Will policy experts figure out a way to broaden Menand’s ideal to include psychedelic ideas and thinking processes?

-Just as protections extend to new kinds of news media, churches, groups, communication, and products and services, they should also extend to new ideas, to ways to produce them, to their open dissemination, and to evidence for and against both new and existing ideas.
+Just as constitutional protections extend to new kinds of news media, churches, groups, communication, and products and services, they should also extend to new ideas, to ways to produce them, to their open dissemination, and to evidence for and against both new and existing ideas.
 Certainly, these extensions meet the original intent of the founders as much as TV and the Mormon Church.
-In addition to ideas, psychedelics provide additional thinking processes that reside their mindbody states.
-Just as print, speech, religion, and assembly carried ideas in the , psychedelics carry ideas today in the -.
+In addition to ideas, psychedelics provide additional thinking processes that reside in their mindbody states.
+Just as print, speech, religion, and assembly carried ideas in the eighteenth century, psychedelics carry ideas today in the twenty-first.
 The blanket prohibition of psychedelics censors the free flow of ideas and restricts thinking processes, and for these reasons is unconstitutional.

-Under the influence of the Enlightenment, when century thinkers recognized that ideas were spread verballyby press, speech, religion, and assemblytheir account was based on what we now recognize as a singlestate assumption of how our minds work.
+Under the influence of the Enlightenment, when eighteenth-century thinkers recognized that ideas were spread verballyby press, speech, religion, and assemblytheir account was based on what we now recognize as a single-state assumption of how our minds work.
 Better informed now, we recognize that additional valuable cognitive abilities reside in other mindbody states.
 New ideas reside in these states too, so do support for some of our ordinary state’s ideas and challenges to others.

 Reopening the Psychedelic Stand in Free Marketplace of Ideas